Remi-Coulom/joedb/doc/source/network_protocol.rst

        data
 l                       lock
 u                       unlock
-i                       ignore (used to keep the connection alive) Q                       quit
+i                       ping (used to keep the connection alive) Q                       quit
 ====== ================ ======================================================